Kong/kongponents/docs/components/modal-fullscreen.md

 There are 5 designated slots you can use to display content in the fullscreen modal.

 - `header-content`
 - `action-buttons` - Contains action buttons which are right-aligned.
+If not used, provide default Cancel/Submit buttons
 - `body-header-description`
 - `body-content`